ronKzl/TabCoral/Readme.md

 - [x] User is able to delete profiles
 - [x] User is able to switch between working profiles
 - [x] User is able to restore profiles to browser
-- [ ] User is able to rename a profile <--- WIP
+- [x] User is able to rename a profile
-- [ ] QOL updates to profiles and extension usability workflow
+- [ ] QOL updates to profiles and extension usability workflow & bugfixes <--- WIP
 - [ ] Styling

 ## Post MVP